BlueBlazin/thislang/README.md

 ![Thislang logo](https://raw.githubusercontent.com/BlueBlazin/thislang/master/thislang-logo.png)

-**WIP**

 ## About

 This-lang (thislang) is an implementation of a subset of Javascript in that subset of Javascript.
+Yes, it can run itself!

 ## Features